NullCode1337/NullRAT/README.md

 ## How to use:
 <h4>Preparation:</h4>

-- Python 3.6+ should be installed on the PC
-- Tick "Add to PATH" while installing
+- Python 3.8+ should be installed on the PC (Tick "Add to PATH" while installing)
 - Add PIP folder to path as well (`%APPDATA%\Python\{insert python folder}\Scripts`)

 <h4>IMPORTANT:</h4>